Association of Child Life Professionals: History

 The Association for Child Life Professionals traces its origins to the Association for the Care of Children in Hospitals (ACCH), which was founded in 1967 by a group of early child life workers, who recognized the need for a large, multidisciplinary organization to effect positive change in hospital environments for children and families.
 ACCH membership included doctors, nurses, child life specialists, parents and other health professionals working with children and families.
 In 1974, a Child Life Study Section was created within ACCH to help the child life profession achieve a separate identity, and to continue defining the theoretical basis of child life specialists’ work with children, the essential elements of professional practice, and educational requirements.

 After an ad hoc Committee on Structure for Child Life Professional Issues recommended the formation of a separate professional organization for child life specialists, in 1982, the Child Life Council was founded with separate officers and its own professional development conference.
 In 1983, CLC had 235 founding members.
 A professional credentialing program was established in 1986.
 Over the next two decades, child life programs and CLC membership continued to grow, as the organization developed a variety of professional resources and official documents, including standards of educational preparation, requirements of professional competency, standards of clinical practice, and program review and development tools.

 As of 2012, the Child Life Council had approximately 5,000 members.
 As part of its 2015-2018 strategic plan, the Child Life Council undertook a process to rebrand in an effort to position the organization and its members for greater success.
 As a result of the rebranding efforts, the Child Life Council officially changed its name to the Association of Child Life Professionals in 2016.

 Certification

-The Association of Child Life Professionals issues the Certified Child Life Specialist (CCLS) credential, which is administered by the Child Life Certifying Committee and ACLP staff.
+The Association of Child Life Professionals issues the Certified Child Life Specialist (CCLS) credential, which is administered by the Child Life Certification Commission and ACLP staff.
 The program was designed to foster uniform standards of practice and ethical conduct among child life specialists.
 To achieve the CCLS credential, each candidate must attain a minimum of a bachelor's degree, with a total of 10 college-level courses in child life or a related subject area, complete a 600-hour internship, and then must demonstrate an acceptable level of knowledge by successfully completing the Child Life Professional Certification Examination.
-Certification is maintained through the documentation of 50 or more professional development hours, which are reviewed at the end of every 5-year certification cycle.
-The organization currently has plans to establish a requirement beginning in 2020 that will require all new Certified Child Life Specialists to hold an advanced degree from an academic program that has been accredited by ACLP.
+Certification is maintained through the documentation of 60 or more professional development hours, which are reviewed at the end of every 5-year certification cycle.